pymupdf/PyMuPDF-Layout/reducto_results/markdowns/page_82.md

 15.ClickFinish to end the storage migration wizard, as shown in Figure 9-14.

-- Title: "Storage Migration Wizard"

-- Illustration: Storage array on left, SAN (labelled "SAN") in middle with disks, arrows pointing to three servers on right (migration from array → SAN → servers).

-- Main text (transcribed):
-  "The data migration has begun.
-After it is completed use the finalize action in the Migration panel of the management GUI to remove the image-mode volume copies.
-Then unzone and remove the original storage system."
+The image displays the "Storage Migration Wizard" interface.
+The migration has begun; after completion, use the "finalize" action in the Migration panel to remove image-mode volume copies, unzone, and remove the original storage system.
+The GUI includes "Back" and "Finish" buttons.
+A diagram visually represents data migration from one storage unit through a SAN to multiple servers.

-- UI elements: Disabled "Back" button, active "Finish" button (bottom right).

 Figure 9-14 Migration is started